Bukit Barisan Selatan National Park

-Bukit Barisan Selatan National Park is a national park in Sumatra, Indonesia.
-The park located along the Bukit Barisan mountain range, has a total area of 3,568 km^{2}, and spans three provinces: Lampung, Bengkulu, and South Sumatra.
-Together with Gunung Leuser and Kerinci Seblat national parks it forms a World Heritage Site, Tropical Rainforest Heritage of Sumatra.
+Bukit Barisan Selatan National Park (South Barisan Mountains National Park) is a national park in Sumatra, Indonesia.
+The park located along the Bukit Barisan mountain range, has a total area of 3,568 km^{2}, and spans parts of three provinces: Lampung, Bengkulu, and South Sumatra.
+Together with Gunung Leuser National Park and Kerinci Seblat National Park, it forms a World Heritage Site - the Tropical Rainforest Heritage of Sumatra.

-A signboard containing a welcome message to Bukit Barisan Selatan National Park a few kilometers away from the town of Liwa, Indonesia West Lampung Regency, the secondary forest of Bukit Barisan National Park is designated by UNESCO as a world heritage.
+A signboard containing a welcome message to Bukit Barisan Selatan National Park a few kilometers away from the town of Liwa, the administrative capital of West Lampung Regency in Lampung Province.
+The secondary forest of Bukit Barisan National Park is designated by UNESCO as a world heritage site.

 Flora and fauna

 The national park stretching along the Bukit Barisan mountain range is in average only 45 km wide but 350 km long.
 The northern part is mountainous with its highest point at Gunung Pulung (1,964 m), while its southern section is a peninsula.
 It is covered by montane forest, lowland tropical forest, coastal forest and mangrove forest.

 Plants in the park include Nipa palm, Casuarina equisetifolia, Anisoptera curtisii and Gonystylus bancanus, as well as species of Sonneratia, Pandanus, Anthoshorea, Shorea, and Dipterocarpus.
 Large flowers in the park include the Rafflesia arnoldii, Amorphophallus decus-silvae, Amorphophallus titanum and the world's largest orchid the Grammatophyllum speciosum.

 The park is home to many endangered and threatened species, including: